 Edwidge Danticat

-Edwidge Danticat is a renowned Haitian American novelist and short story writer.
-She was born on January 19, 1969.
-Her first novel, Breath, Eyes, Memory, was published in 1994 and gained significant acclaim as it became an Oprah's Book Club selection.
-Danticat has authored and edited numerous books, exploring themes such as national identity, mother-daughter relationships, and diasporic politics.
+Edwidge Danticat is a Haitian American novelist and short story writer.
+Her first novel, Breath, Eyes, Memory, was published in 1994 and became an Oprah's Book Club selection.
+Danticat has since written or edited several books and has been the recipient of many awards and honors.
+Her work often explores themes of national identity, mother-daughter relationships, and diasporic politics.

-She has received numerous awards and honors, including being named the Wun Tsun Tam Mellon Professor of the Humanities in the department of African American and African Diaspora Studies at Columbia University in 2023.
+In 2023, she was named the Wun Tsun Tam Mellon Professor of the Humanities in the African American and African Diaspora Studies department at Columbia University.

 Are you sure you want to delete this?